-As an operatic conductor, ALBER has conducted roughly 500 performances of more than 50 operas.
+As an operatic conductor, JONAS ALBER has conducted roughly 500 performances of more than 50 operas.
 His repertoire ranges from traditional operas by Mozart, Puccini, and Richard Strauss to numerous new productions and premieres.
 He has led celebrated performances of such central works as Der Ring des Nibelungen as well as new productions of operas that have included Britten’s Peter Grimes, Zemlinsky’s Der Zwerg, Korngold’s Die tote Stadt, Ullmann’s Der Kaiser von Atlantis, von Schillings’ Mona Lisa, d’Albert’s Tiefland, and Janáček’s The Makropulos Case.
-Alber’s German premieres of Philippe Boesmans’ operas Reigen, Wintermärchen, and Julie, and of Mozart’s La Clemenza di Tito, with newly composed recitative texts by Manfred Trojahn, in 2006, the 250th anniversary of Mozart’s birth, received international notice.
-He earned international acclaim for his world premiere of Siegfried Matthus’ Cosima at the Staatstheater Braunschweig.
+Alber’s German premieres of Philippe Boesmans’ operas Reigen, Wintermärchen, and Julie, and of Mozart’s La Clemenza di Tito, with newly composed recitative texts by Manfred Trojahn, in 2006, the 250th anniversary of Mozart’s birth, received international notice, as did his world premiere of Siegfried Matthus’ Cosima at the Staatstheater Braunschweig.

-JONAS ALBER’s numerous recordings have included the complete symphonic works of Schumann and selected symphonic works by Mendelssohn, Franck, Sibelius, and Richard Strauss.
-He has released recordings of Mahler’s second and third symphonies and of Richard Strauss’ An Alpine Symphony.
+His numerous recordings include the complete symphonic works of Schumann and selected symphonic works by Mendelssohn, Franck, Mahler, Sibelius, and Richard Strauss.
 He has recently made broadcast recordings with the WDR Symphony Orchestra Cologne, the Leipzig MDR Symphony Orchestra, and the BBC Symphony Orchestra.
-Other recent releases have included recordings of Strauss’ Ein Heldenleben and Tod und Verklärung, as well as a DVD of Mernier’s Frühlings Erwachen.
-This DVD earned ALBER the prestigious French recording prize, the Diapason d’Or, in December 2008.
+His DVD recording Mernier’s Frühlings Erwachen earned ALBER the prestigious French recording prize, the Diapason d’Or.